WE ONLY WANT THE EARTH | RESIDENCY AWARD 2

 We Only Want the Earth is a yearly programme of awards, exhibitions, and events that seeks to interrogate the goals and strategies of social change: what kind of society do we want and how should we get there?

-Please note that the artist is free to work on any topic of their choosing; there is no requirement that the work deal with issues of seeking international protection or the direct provision system.
+Please note: the artist is free to work on any topic of their choosing; there is no requirement that the work deal with issues of seeking international protection or the direct provision system.

 Proposals must respond to the theme ‘We Only Want the Earth’.

-- Free 24-hour access to studio space at A4 Sounds.
+- Free 24-hour access to a studio space at A4 Sounds.

 - Access to a range of professional development, training and technical supports.